 We arrived at our friends Airbnb home.
 The treehouse is what it was called and I see why but it's not a tree house.
 We hung out with them for about an hour and then we all took a couple hours to nap.

 At 1am we met a friend who would drive us to the trail head.
-Our trek began.
+Our trek would begin from there.
 It went pretty smooth considering the darkness and the hour of day.
-Many of us had only recently met so there were many story's to share as we hiked thru the rainforest.
-Those who were ahead of others would tell out when there was a low branch hanging or a crack in the ground from lava.
+Many of us had only recently met so there were many stories to share as we hiked thru the rainforest.
+Those who were ahead of others would yell out when there was a low branch hanging or a crack in the earth from lava.
 Even though we weren't out on the lava field yet there was still signs of old lava flow through the trees.